 Boo comes to us having already had a few foals herself.
 She and Joe had what the Cleveland Bay society calls a “premium mare” together.
 Essentially, it means that their foal was one of the best looking and highest rated quality mares.
 Boo will be part of our mare herd and will also hopefully be welcoming a new foal this next season.

 Caring for our horses also includes regularly scheduled shoe trimming and maintenance from our farrier.
 Watch the video below for an insider look at this process.

 As we all know Spring means grass cutting, and at Colonial Williamsburg, it also means grass planting as well.
 We currently have around 65 acres of pastures that support our livestock and maintaining them is one of the tasks we are charged with.
 While this may seem easy since our animals love eating, each spring we must replant several pastures to continue to ensure we have good grass for our animals.
 You might see some of our folks running around the Historic Area in various tractors with drags or seed spreaders on the back getting our pastures ready.

 As you can see we have been very busy this Spring and are looking forward to sharing our hard work with our guests — it’s just not the same without you!
 For now, we will be here taking care of our lovely animals.
 And we can’t wait to see you soon, when it is safe to reopen.

 How Can I Help?

-We need your support to help us fulfill our mission to feed the human spirit by sharing America’s enduring story.
+We need your support to help us fulfill our mission: that the future may learn from the past.
 Without state or federal funds, The Colonial Williamsburg Foundation depends largely on individual donations to keep this unique living history museum going.
 Gifts of any size make a big impact!